-Note - NEVER connect batteries or inverters (>40A draw) to the load terminals of the controller.
-This can cause large currents to flow which may damage the controller.
+Note - NEVER connect batteries or inverters to the load terminals of the controller.
+They will cause heavy current flow which may damage the controller.

 Light Controller Option

 There is a built in light controller which can switch lights on at night.
 When the voltage from the solar array drops, the Light Controller function will switch on power to the load terminals.
 If you have connected lights to the load terminals, they will switch on at dusk and switch off at dawn.
 (The solar panel voltage is used to sense the light level.)